 The difference between internal and external links

-Most websites use more internal than external links.
-Usually, all the pages on a website link to other pages on the same website, generating its own miniature web of interlinked documents.
+Typically, websites employ more internal links than external ones.
+Generally, all the pages within a website link to other pages within the same site, creating an interconnected network of documents.

-Internal links connect pages that relate to one another and exist on the same domain, but the power of the web has more to do with external links.
-External links build connections to web pages that exist and operate outside the confines of a single organization.
-They help form part of the network of billions of pages that exist on the web.
+Internal links establish connections between pages that share a relationship and exist within the same domain.
+However, the real power of the internet lies in external links.
+External links establish connections to web pages that exist beyond the confines of a single organization, contributing to the vast network of billions of web pages.

-The reasons to use an external link vary.
-It could be that you include a statistic in an article, and you want to link to the source of the data on another website.
-This not only adds credibility to what you post, but it also contributes to the expansive network of the web.
+The motivations for using external links can vary.
+For instance, you might include a statistic in an article and wish to link to the data source on another website.
+This not only enhances the credibility of your content but also contributes to the expansive and interconnected web.

 What a search engine does